Botox: Is it right for you?

 What to do if you have a problem

-If you are unhappy with the finished result of your Botox treatment, you should take up the matter with your practitioner through the clinic you were treated at.
+If you are unhappy with the finished result of your Botox treatment (an unfavourabledisadvantage of cosmetic surgery procedures), you should take up the matter with your practitioner through the clinic you were treated at.
 They should be able to help and advise you on what to do to resolve the problem.
 However, if problems persist, it is important to seek advice.
 There are many services available to help give you guidance and resolve any complications you may have.

 Consider getting in touch with: